Wandalen/wTools/module/core/genfile_core/docs/feature/015_missing_mandatory_detection.md

 ### Design

-Before generation, the system compares the mandatory parameter list from `Parameters` against keys present in `Values`.
-Any mandatory parameter with a `None` value is collected and returned as a list of missing names.
+Before generation, the system compares the mandatory parameter list from the parameter collection against keys present in the value map.
+Any mandatory parameter with no assigned value is collected and returned as a list of missing names.
 An empty list means all mandatory parameters are satisfied and generation can proceed.
 This check prevents partial or corrupted output from missing substitutions.

 ### Cross-References